Wapiti08/SSCMDataset/scenarios/APT/readme.md

 ## Configuration on Victim Machine:

-   In order to run the scripts windows defender real time protection will need to be turned off.
+   - Turn off defender real time protection:

    ![A screenshot of a computer  Description automatically generated](imgs/Aspose.Words.a8e06003-23b9-4d38-9cbb-45238d31644e.008.png)

-   Navigate to the scripts folder on the desktop and click on it to run.

-   **How to exfiltrate data to C2 server:**
+   - How to exfiltrate data:

-   - 1. Using the C2 server I created a payload with the medusa payload type (you can see it in the payload window, called plz-work.py you can duplicate the configuration settings for other payloads).
+   - 1. Using a payload with the medusa payload type

-   - 2. Once created and downloaded I included the data I wanted to exfiltrate in the data dictionary in the payload, so when that python file is run the data is present in the active callback window
+   - 2. Included the data to exfiltrate in the data dictionary of the payload, run the python file to exfiltrate data and check the data in the active callback window

    ![A screenshot of a computer program Description automatically generated](imgs/Aspose.Words.a8e06003-23b9-4d38-9cbb-45238d31644e.009.png)